-Roopkund Lake must have a special mention in this list, as it is not only enchanting but also happens to be a glacial lake perched at a height of 5029 meters.
-A bunch of human skeleton was found around this lake and thus it was named Skeleton Lake.
+Roopkund Lake must have a special mention in this list, as it is enchanting and happens to be a glacial lake perched at the height of 5029 meters.
+Many human skeletons were found around this lake, and thus it was named Skeleton Lake.
 And there is no human settlement as far as your eyes can see.
-This is a perfect spot for all the off-beat travelers.
+So this is a perfect spot for all off-beat travellers.
 During your visit to the lakes in Uttarakhand, try your hand at fishing and do not forget to enjoy boat riding.

-List of Some of the Best and Most visitied Lakes in Uttarakhand
+List of the Best and Most visitied Lakes in Uttarakhand

 Bhimtal Lake In Nainital

 A few kilometers from Nainital, the Bhimtal Lake is one of the famous tourist spots of Uttarakhand.
 The emerald green water of the Bhimtal Lake reflects the beautiful greenery around and creates a spectacular ambience.